-NEWS RELEASE: Governor Ige begins first round of meetings in TokyoPosted on Jun 15, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor Ige begins first round of meetings in TokyoPosted on Jun 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Gov. David Ige is meeting with the Prime Minister of Japan, travel industry partners, corporations and businesses today, his first full day in Tokyo, Japan.